MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-defender-atp.md

 - **Enable network protection**
   CSP: [Defender/EnableNetworkProtection](https://go.microsoft.com/fwlink/?linkid=872618)

-  - **Not configured** -The setting returns to the Windows default, which is disabled.
+  - **Not configured** - The setting returns to the Windows default, which is disabled.
   - **User defined**
   - **Enable** - Network protection is enabled for all users on the system.
   - **Audit mode** (*default*) - Users aren't blocked from dangerous domains and Windows events are raised instead.